space-wizards/docs/src/en/proposals/genpop_security.md

 ![genpop](https://user-images.githubusercontent.com/202160/35178888-91bb7eb6-fd87-11e7-9040-15a6ef93602c.png)

-I highly recommend taking a look at the [OracleStation pull request](https://github.com/OracleStation/OracleStation/pull/419) as it has gifs for most of the things I've about to describe with words.
+I highly recommend taking a look at the [OracleStation pull request](https://github.com/OracleStation/OracleStation/pull/419) as it has gifs for most of the things I'm about to describe with words.

 This is what the new experience for brigging criminals would look like: